Profit fall, reshuffle underscore Anglo challenges

 Analysts welcomed the departure of the boss at Anglo American Platinum (AMSJ.J), or Amplats, after the group warned of sharply lower earnings at the sector bellwether.

-Its turnaround efforts could blaze the path for an industry battered by rising costs, militant labour and weak demand.
+Its turnaround efforts could blaze the path for an industry battered by rising costs, militant labor and weak demand.

 "Clearly, fixing Anglo Platinum is a difficult and probably lengthy job, because it has some seemingly intractable issues to resolve in its structure and its costs," analyst Des Kilalea at RBC Capital Markets said.